Teaching Scholarships & Grants

 AAUW Selected Scholarships

 To encourage women to enter into what are traditionally male-dominated fields (and especially STEM), the American Association of University Women makes available scholarships worth $25,000 for women applying for or already studying master's degrees in select subjects.
 In addition, they have other scholarships available only to women of color to enter into business and law.
 Applicants must be US Citizens are Permanent Residents.
-For further details, visit the AAUW website.
+For further details, visit AAUW Fellowships and Grants.

 Deadline: mid-January every year